SmoochyPit/Warp-Pads/README.md

 Each warp pad requires a primary item and four secondary items to be dropped onto a base block.
 Instructions for each tier are as follows:
 * Tier 1 - Throw a Golden Apple and 4 Nether Quartz on top of a Gold Block.
 Has a maximum radius of 5000 blocks.
 * Tier 2 - Throw a Ghast Tear and 4 Phantom Membranes on top of an Emerald Block.
 Has a maximum radius of 25000 blocks.
-* Tier 3 - Throw a Nether Star and 4 Ender Pearls on top of a Diamond Block.
+* Tier 3 - Throw a Nether Star and 4 Eyes of Ender on top of a Diamond Block.
 Has no maximum distance.

 Warp Pads must be more than 3 blocks apart from one another.